aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-october-2020-news-notes/index.md

 - [ ] What is National Power Grid ?
 How effective is its implementation ?
 - [ ] What is National Highway Grid ?
 What is its significance (also interms of stats) ?
 - [ ] What are some rive-linking projects of Naitonal Importance ?
-- [ ] #statistics : 3/4 rural indians cannot afford a nutritious diet, 2/3 don't have money to pay for cheapest diet, 76% of rural indians cannot afford the recommended diet (doesn't include serving family members), when 1/3 of income is set aside for non-earning members,
-- [ ] #statistics #value : India has the world's highest prevelance of Child Wasting
 - [ ] Calculation of Poverty-Line by various committess ?
 - [ ] What are the eligibility criteria to lodge a case in International Court of Justice ?
 Can individual lodge a case or should it be only governments or organizations ?
 What is the mandate of ICJ ?
 - [ ] What is the significance of Sittwe Port, Cox Bazar, Chittagong wrt relations with India ?
 - [ ] What is UNHRC ?
 What are its functions ?
 Who is its authority ?
 What is its governance mechanism ? member countries etc. ?
 - [ ] What is the relations & exchange mechanisms b/w UNGA & UNHRC ?
 Special provisions to sanction/penalise any country ?
-- [ ] #map : Israel, UAE, Bahrain ?
-- [ ] #passes : Sadhna Pass ?
-Nastachun Pass ?
-- [ ] #defence-exercises : SLINEX ?
 - [ ] What is National Skill Development Coroporation (NSDC) ?
 What are its functions ?
 Who is its authority ?
 Which ministry adminsters & manages its finance ?

 ## 20th October